So you’ve decided to pursue your career as a freelance writer, but you have no idea where to start.

-Basically, I took my technical writing 9 to 5 and turned it into a magazine writing gig.
+In a few short steps, I took my technical writing 9-to-5 and turned it into a magazine writing gig.
 Even recently, I’ve cited my experience as a technical writer when interviewing with major clients.

 I’m not special.
 Think of a way your current job can somehow, even indirectly, relate to the skills required for your dream job.
 Maybe you want to review resorts for Travel + Leisure and, right now, you’re a teacher.
 What is the link between your current job as a teacher and your dream job as a travel writer?
 Maybe it’s research.
 Chances are, teaching requires at least some research, whether it’s about specific topics you assign or just about childhood or adolescent behavior.
 Leverage that!
 Maybe apply for a gig as a research assistant for a travel writer.
 Or maybe a blogging job for a travel research firm.

-5. Learn to Embrace Rejection
+5. Learn to embrace criticism.